cleder/awesome-python-testing/README.md

 - [splinter](https://github.com/cobrateam/splinter) - Open source tool for testing web applications.
 - [helium](https://github.com/mherrmann/selenium-python-helium) - Selenium-python is great for web automation.
 Helium makes it easier to use.
 - [LuluTest](https://github.com/erik-whiting/LuluTest) - LuluTest is an open source browser automation framework using Python and Selenium.
 It is relatively lightweight in that it mostly provides wrappers for 3rd party library methods that make browser automation and testing more intuitive.
+- [Golem](https://github.com/golemhq/golem) - Golem is a test framework and a complete tool for browser automation.
+Tests can be written with code in Python, codeless using the web IDE, or both.
+- [selene](https://github.com/yashaka/selene) - User-oriented Web UI browser tests in Python (Selenide port).

 ## Rest API Testing